 - What do I want to leave to my children or family?
 And should I discuss it with them first?

 What do you do if you have a complaint about an equity release product?

-If you have a complaint about a lifetime mortgage or home reversion scheme, and you are not satisfied with the way your complaint is handled, you can refer the problem to the Financial Services Ombudsman.
+If you have a complaint about a lifetime mortgage or home reversion scheme, and you are not satisfied with the way your complaint is handled, you can refer the problem to the Financial Services and Pensions Ombudsman.
 You may also find our information on making a complaint useful.

 Home reversion schemes

 With home reversion schemes, you sell a share of your home in return for a set price, which is usually much less than the actual market value of the share of your home.
 You do not borrow against the value of your home but are actually selling part of your home and as such, you do not have to make any repayments.

 For example, if you sell a reversion company a 50% share of your home, they would receive 50% of the proceeds from selling your home – either when you move out of your home or after your death.
 The other 50% would go to you or in the case of your death, to your estate.

 Companies who offer home reversion schemes will usually consider buying up to 70% of your home, depending on your age and the value of your home.
 You can live in your home for the rest of your life and can use the cash you receive for anything you like.
 With home reversion schemes you must take the money as a lump sum – you cannot take it in instalments.

 Fixed and variable share contracts

 You have a choice between a fixed share and variable share contract.